-- Everybody, especially men, need to learn that sexual violence is always wrong and will not be tolerated - Interact with all genders in respectful and appropriate ways. - Affirm your own sexual orientation and respect the sexual orientations of others. - Affirm your own gender identity and respect the gender identities of others. - Violence happens in our community , it is usually violence by a man against a woman - Violence is about power and control - Violence causes pain that could be one or more of the following: physical, emotional, sexual or economic.
+- Everybody, especially men, need to learn that sexual violence is always wrong and will not be tolerated - Interact with others in respectful and appropriate ways. - Violence happens in our community , it is usually violence by a man against a woman - Violence is about power and control - Violence causes pain that could be one or more of the following: physical, emotional, sexual or economic.
 To deal with this pain a 'multi-sectoral approach is needed - Saying 'gender-based violence is wrong' is not enough.
 Act against violence as an individual and as a community, think big - but start with something small.
 Let's Talk about it! - Violent behaviour is learnt.
 So such behaviour can be changed. - Men and women, as individuals and as couples, and the community as a whole must work together to end violence against women.
 Gender-based violence hurts all- men, women, children and the whole community - In order to end gender-based violence, all of us should reflect on our attitudes and challenge the fixed ideas of masculinity that contributes to gender inequality; and support women against whom violence has been committed. - 6.
 End this session using the Discussion Points.

-- 1. Can you think of at least one way that institutions in the community can help to reduce gender based violence? - 2.
-Do you think gender-based violence will become more common in the future, or less common? - 3.
-What are the facts or ideas that inform your prediction? - 4.
-What can young people do to ensure that governments who ratified and signed the conventions implement them at the local and national levels?
+1. Can you think of at least one way that institutions in the community can help to reduce gender based violence?

+2. Do you think gender-based violence will become more common in the future, or less common?

+3. What are the facts or ideas that inform your prediction?

+4. What can young people do to ensure that governments who ratified and signed the conventions implement them at the local and national levels?